 From the 2023/24 season, Joana Mallwitz will head the Konzerthausorchester Berlin as Chief Conductor and Artistic Director for the next five seasons.

-Last season, Joana Mallwitz and the Konzerthausorchester already developed two concert projects that were successfully streamed and broadcast in collaboration with ARTE and rbb.
+In the 2020/21 season, Joana Mallwitz and the Konzerthausorchester already developed two concert projects that were successfully streamed and broadcast in collaboration with ARTE and rbb.